tech-deity/AndroidBasics/README.md

 <h2> Services </h2>
 A service is a general-purpose entry point for keeping an app running in the background for all kinds of reasons.
 It is a component that runs in the background to perform long-running operations or to perform work for remote processes.
 A service might play music in the background while the user is in a different app, or it might fetch data over the network without blocking user interaction with an activity.

+<h2> Broadcast Receivers </h2>
+A broadcast receiver is a component that enables the system to deliver events to the app outside of a regular user flow, allowing the app to respond to system-wide broadcast announcements.  for example, an app can schedule an alarm to post a notification to tell the user about an upcoming event... and by delivering that alarm to a BroadcastReceiver of the app, there is no need for the app to remain running until the alarm goes off.
+Many broadcasts originate from the system—for example, a broadcast announcing that the screen has turned off, the battery is low, or a picture was captured.
+Apps can also initiate broadcasts—for example, to let other apps know that some data has been downloaded to the device and is available for them to use.
+Although broadcast receivers don't display a user interface, they may create a status bar notification to alert the user when a broadcast event occurs.

+<h2> Content Provider </h2>

+A content provider manages a shared set of app data that you can store in the file system, in a SQLite database, on the web, or on any other persistent storage location that your app can access.
+Through the content provider, other apps can query or modify the data if the content provider allows it.
+For example, the Android system provides a content provider that manages the user's contact information.
+As such, any app with the proper permissions can query the content provider, such as ContactsContract.Data, to read and write information about a particular person.